nounish/botswarm/README.md

 ## npm run test

 This runs a mirrored version of `index.ts` but on the sepolia network.
-It includes code that automates creation of proposals and submission of bids to the NounsPool.
+It includes code that automates creation of proposals in NounsDAO and submission of bids to the NounsPool.

 ## npm run test:lib